 I can't express the joy this experience brought me.
 I was at one of my favorite places in the world, with the two most important people in my world.
 And we were all riding elephants!
 (Photo: view from my elephant.)

 My younger son (Tim) was able to accompany me on one of my business trips to Tokyo (1985).
 Each day in the early morning, I'd head off to work, and he'd head out in search of new and exciting Tokyo things to do.
 He went to the zoo, Tokyo Tower, Tokyo Disneyland, and who knows where else.

 On Saturday, Tim suggested we visit some sumo wrestlers preparing for a big tournament the next day.
 I have no idea how he knew where they'd be, but we headed for Asakusabashi, and after a brief search, found them in a building that looked like a small store.

-Scorpion Encounter.
 (Reference.)
-I was staying at the Tanda Tula Safari Camp in South Africa in 2013.
-I decided to take a brief shower in the tent's outdoor shower stall before going to bed.
+I was staying at the Tanda Tula Safari Camp in South Africa in 2013, and I decided to take a brief shower in the tent's outdoor shower stall before going to bed.
 It was so pleasant to stand in the warm stream of water, under the stars.
-(Source of representative photo.)
+(Photo: Internet.)

 I lathered up with soap and covered my head with shampoo.
 The night air was cool and peaceful.
 A soft breeze blew about occasionally.
 I started to rinse down.
 Then, without notice, I was plunged into darkness.
 The power for the whole camp had gone out.

 How could I finish my shower in those strange surroundings?
 Where were the water faucets?
 Where was the handle to the door into my tent?
 Where were all the sticks and leaves I had seen on the shower floor?
-(Didn't want to step on them.)
+(Didn't want to slip on them and fall down.)
 Where did I put my underwear?
 Where's my bar of soap and shampoo bottle?

 After a few minutes, about the time I decided I could find my way back into the tent, the power came back on again.
 Well, that was an interesting little episode.